Chapter 3 Availability and uniqueness

 # showing 7 columns of output for readability

-## name items passes fails nNA error warning
+summary(out)[1:7]## name items passes fails nNA error warning

-## 1 V1 1199 1197 2 0 FALSE FALSE
+## 1 V1 1199 1197 2 0 FALSE FALSEThere are 2 fails.
+After extracting the individual

 values for each record we can find the duplicated ones using a

-convenience function from validate
+convenience function from validate.

 ## region freq period measure value